gitant83/Octo-Pussy/README.md

 # Octo-Pussy

 Create a children's toy out of old clothing, a couple of wires and a Teensy.
+It is not related to nor affiliated with any movie that may sound familiar!
+You can call it whatever you want - as long as you grab it by the...